 - If you plan to use your GPS navigator abroad, be sure to shop for a model that allows you to download and add overseas maps.

 In-car GPS takes the stress out of trying to get somewhere.
 Simply set the destination, follow the instructions and arrive feeling calm, cool and collected.

-- Where possible, shop for a navigator that offers live traffic updates and lifetime maps as this means you will always be guided down the best possible route.
+- Where possible, shop for a navigator that offers live traffic updates as this means you will always be guided down the best possible route.